eddbell/MetapopulationModel/README.md

 ```

 ### Run
-To start the program, simply run `$ .\.Main.py` (or introducing the parameters) and then digit the number of the type of simulation you want to run:
+To start the program, simply run `$ .\Main.py` (if necessary defining the desired parameters) and then digit the number of the type of simulation you want to run:

 ```shell
 $ ./Main.py